MicrosoftDocs/windowsserverdocs/WindowsServerDocs/security/credentials-protection-and-management/Authentication-Policies-and-Authentication-Policy-Silos.md

 3. The domain controller replies with an armored reply (AS-REP), and the authentication continues.

 ### <a name="BKMK_HowRestrictingServiceTicket"></a>How restricting service ticket issuance works
-When an account is not allowed and a user who has a TGT attempts to connect to the service (such as by opening an application that requires authentication to a service that is identified by the service’s service principal name (SPN), the following sequence occurs:
+When an account is not allowed and a user who has a TGT attempts to connect to the service (such as by opening an application that requires authentication to a service that is identified by the service???s service principal name (SPN), the following sequence occurs:

 1. In an attempt to connect to SPN1 from SPN, Windows sends a TGS-REQ to the domain controller that is requesting a service ticket to SPN1.

 2. The domain controller in a domain running  Windows Server 2012 R2  looks up SPN1 to find the Active Directory Domain Services account for the service and determines that the account is configured with an authentication policy that restricts service ticket issuance.

-3. The domain controller performs an access check by using the configured access control conditions and the user’s identity information in the TGT.
+3. The domain controller performs an access check by using the configured access control conditions and the user???s identity information in the TGT.
 The access check fails.

 4. The domain controller rejects the request.

-When an account is allowed because the account meets the access control conditions that are set by the authentication policy, and a user who has a TGT attempts to connect to the service (such as by opening an application that requires authentication to a service that is identified by the service’s SPN), the following sequence occurs:
+When an account is allowed because the account meets the access control conditions that are set by the authentication policy, and a user who has a TGT attempts to connect to the service (such as by opening an application that requires authentication to a service that is identified by the service???s SPN), the following sequence occurs:

 1. In an attempt to connect to SPN1, Windows sends a TGS-REQ to the domain controller that is requesting a service ticket to SPN1.

 2. The domain controller in a domain running  Windows Server 2012 R2  looks up SPN1 to find the Active Directory Domain Services account for the service and determines that the account is configured with an authentication policy that restricts service ticket issuance.

-3. The domain controller performs an access check by using the configured access control conditions and the user’s identity information in the TGT.
+3. The domain controller performs an access check by using the configured access control conditions and the user???s identity information in the TGT.
 The access check succeeds.

 4. The domain controller replies to the request with a ticket-granting service reply (TGS-REP).